You get this interest if you invest 10,000 euros in overnight money-breakinglatest.news-Breaking Latest News

 European banks now pay up to 3.35 percent interest for one-year fixed deposits, German banks up to 3.0 percent.
 If you invest 4,000 euros in a fixed deposit with three percent interest, you would receive 120 euros in interest per year.

 Let’s do the math.
-Due to the reserve on the call money account, we receive 120 euros per year through interest payments, and also 120 euros for fixed-term deposits.
+Due to the reserve on the call money account, we receive 120 euros per year through interest payments, and also 120 euros for the fixed deposit.
 In total, you would lose 240 euros if you simply left the 10,000 euros saved in your current account.

 By the way: Fixed deposits and overnight deposits are usually banking products, just like a current account.
 If you put your money away with banks in the euro zone, you benefit from the European deposit insurance – just like with a current account.
 If the bank fails, you are protected for up to 100,000 euros.